The Church's Year

-Have regard, O Lord, to thy conversant, and forsake not to the end the souls of thy poor: arise, O Lord, and judge thy cause, and forget not the voices of them that seek thee.
+Have regard, O Lord, to thy convenant, and forsake not to the end the souls of thy poor: arise, O Lord, and judge thy cause, and forget not the voices of them that seek thee.
 O God, why hast thou cast us off unto the end: why is thy wrath enkindled against the sheep of thy pasture?
 (Ps.
 LXXIII.)
 Glory be to the Father and to the Son, and to the Holy Ghost, as it was in the beginning, is now, and ever shall be, world without end.
 Amen.

-COLLECT Almighty and everlasting God, give unto us an increase of faith, hope and charity; and that we may obtain that which Thou dolt promise, make us to love that which Thou dost command.
+COLLECT Almighty and everlasting God, give unto us an increase of faith, hope and charity; and that we may obtain that which Thou dost promise, make us to love that which Thou dost command.
 Through our Lord Jesus Christ Thy Son, who liveth and reigneth with Thee, in the Unity of the Holy Ghost, God, world without end, Amen.

 EPISTLE (Gal.
 III.
 16-22.)
 Brethren, To Abraham were the promises made, and to his seed.
 He saith not, And to his seeds, as of many, but as of one: And to thy seed, which is Christ.
 Now this I say, that the testament which was confirmed by God, the law which was made after four hundred and thirty years doth not disannul, or make the promise of no effect.
 For if the inheritance be of the law, it is no more of promise.
 But God gave it to Abraham by promise.
 Why, then, was the law?
 It was set because of transgressions, until the seed should come to whom he made the promise, being ordained by angels in the hand of a mediator.
 Now a mediator is not of one: but God is one.
 Was the law, then, against the promises of God?
 God forbid.
 For if there had been a law given which could give life, verily justice should have been by the law.
 But the scripture hath concluded all under sin, that the promise by the faith of Jesus Christ might be given to them that believe.